Italian Mixed Doubles Curling Championship

 The Italian Mixed Doubles Curling Championship (Campionato italiano doppio misto di curling) is the national championship of mixed doubles curling (one man and one woman) in Italy.
 It has been held annually since the 2007–2008 season.
+Beginning with the 2019-20 season, the winner of the Italian Mixed Doubles Curling Championship did not automatically qualify for the World Mixed Doubles Championship.
 The championships are organized by the Italian Ice-Sports Federation (Federazione Italiana Sport del Ghiaccio, FISG).